The Yellow Bird

 Bat Month 2023: Little Brown Bat Colouring Sheet

 Happy Bat Month!
+Happy Bat Month!
 This Bat Month the focus has been on a common North American species, and personal favourite, the little brown bat (Scientific name: Myotis lucifugus).
-This is the black and white version of an upcoming YouTube thumbnail, and I thought some people might enjoy having a version they can print off and colour….
+This an illustration I made featuring the Little Brown Bat and I thought some people might enjoy having a version they can print off and…

 Read more